meta data for this page

 + | |||

 + | Sometimes, this may be intended and beneficial.
-For example, issuing a Skip ROM followed by a convert T (0x44) would instruct all networked devices that have a Convert T command to perform a temperature conversion. | ||
+For example, issuing a Skip ROM followed by a Convert T (0x44) would instruct all networked devices with a Convert T command to perform a temperature conversion. | ||

 + | |||

 + | This can be a time-saving and efficient way of performing the operations.
 On the other hand, issuing a Read Scratchpad (0xBE) command would cause all devices to report Scratchpad data simultaneously.
-Power consumption of all devices (for example, during a temperature conversion) is also important when using a Skip ROM command sequence. | ||
+Power consumption of all devices (for example, during a temperature conversion) is also essential when using a Skip ROM command sequence. | ||

 + | |||